jiehaocao/BEP-SBMD-COVID19/README.md

 <br>

-These are the predictions by the **Kalman Filter** and **Logistic Growth**, compared to the _**Confirmed cases**_.
+The above table shows the predictions by the **Kalman Filter** and **Logistic Growth**, compared to the _**Confirmed cases**_.
 It can be seen that the Kalman filter is doing quite well, while underestimation is playing a role at the Logistic Growth.